mne-tools/mne-connectivity/CONTRIBUTING.md

 ### Install Python packages required to run tests
-Install the following packages for testing purposes, plus all optonal MNE-connectivity dependencies to ensure you will be able to run all tests.
+Install the following packages for testing purposes, plus all optional MNE-connectivity dependencies to ensure you will be able to run all tests.

     $ pip install .[test]